Are you looking for special bucket list destinations? As inspiration for a once in a lifetime trip? Then check out the list of places below!

 You visit one of the countless tailors and dress stalls and decide to purchase one because you’re on vacation and it’s awesome in that it’s a souvenir that you can wear.
 Treat yourself.

-9. Torres del Paine National Park, Chile
+10. Torres del Paine National Park, Chile

 By: Julianna from Thediscoveriesof.com

 The variety of scenery is impressive – icy blue lakes change to craggy mountains and then to scrub-filled savannahs in the course of a few miles.
-Each day’s trek is completely different to the day before, so every day you wake up with the excitement of what you’ll see next.
+Each day’s trek is completely different from the day before, so every day you wake up with the excitement of what you’ll see next.

-A trip to the Torres del Paine takes some organisation – you can choose to camp (and carry your camping kit with you) or stay in the low-key refugios along the way.
+A trip to the Torres del Paine takes some organization – you can choose to camp (and carry your camping kit with you) or stay in the low-key refugios along the way.
 Whichever you choose, you’ll need to book in advance and ensure you know what you need to bring with you.

-10. Queenstown and the Southern Lakes, New Zealand
+11. Queenstown and the Southern Lakes, New Zealand

 By: Emily from Emdashed.com

 “Queenstown has exactly the kind of breath-taking scenery one expects to find on New Zealand’s South Island.
 The town sits at the edge of a sparkling lake, flanked by rows of craggy mountains as far as the eye can see.

 But a town needs more than just jaw-dropping scenery to stand out in New Zealand’s parade of non-stop beauty.